HBO Max: Preorder discounts cut the price by $3 a month for a year

 Down the line, WarnerMedia's gigantic deal with director and producer J.J.
 Abrams will produce at least three series for HBO Max: a show set in the Justice League Dark universe; Overlook, a thriller based on Stephen King's The Shining and set in the Overlook Hotel; and a 1970s crime show called Duster.
 And WarnerMedia also has big franchises and brands to draw from: the DC universe and Game of Thrones in particular.
 HBO Max is even making an unscripted Friends reunion special with the original cast.

-But the slate of Max Originals is doubtlessly been disrupted by the coronavirus pandemic.
+But the slate of Max Originals has been disrupted by the coronavirus pandemic.

-HBO Max hasn't commented much on the impact of the virus yet, but it's sure to be in the same boat.
+HBO Max hasn't commented much on the impact of the virus directly, but it's certain to be in the same boat.
 That Friends reunion special, for example?
 It's delayed.

 HBO Max will have apps for both Android and Apple phones, as well as many other streaming devices.
-Some people who already have an HBO subscription will get Max included for free -- anyone who already pays for HBO through AT&T (HBO's parent company), the AT&T satellite service DirecTV, or Charter and its Spectrum services.
-Apple and YouTube TV are going to offer HBO Max directly through their platforms, but its unclear if that means any sort of special deal.
+Some people who already have an HBO subscription will get Max included for no extra cost: almost anyone who already pays for HBO through AT&T (HBO's parent company), the AT&T satellite service DirecTV, Charter and its Spectrum services, YouTube TV, Apple, Google or Hulu.

+But not every HBO customer gets the automatic upgrade.
+If you have pay-TV with HBO through any provider who isn't listed above, then HBO Max hasn't arranged a deal for you yet.
+If you want to upgrade to HBO Max, you could be forced to choose between either canceling your current HBO subscription or paying twice -- one bill for regular HBO and another for HBO Max.

 HBO Max will be the last entrant to arrive in the roughly six-month period referred to as the streaming wars, when tech and entertainment giants are launching their own streaming-video subscriptions to go up against Netflix.
 With more than 167 million subscribers worldwide, Netflix has dominated the transition to streaming TV.